alexi.sh

 6. Tool comparison

-The following table covers tools commonly used for network leak detection in 2026.
+The table below covers tools commonly used for network leak detection in 2026.
 "Detected" means the tool actively tests for that leak type.
-"Missed" means the tool does not test or gives incomplete coverage.
+"Missed" means the tool does not test it, or gives incomplete coverage.

 ToolDNS leakWebRTC IPIPv6 leakDoH bypassNotes